Skip to main content

 split_overrides.slots[].valueintegerconditionalCents (fixed) or basis points (percentage); omit for remainder

-split_overrides.slots[].recipient.accountstringconditionalPaysera EVP account paid directly, no registration
+split_overrides.slots[].recipient.accountstringconditionalPaysera account (EVP account number or Paysera IBAN) paid directly, no registration

 Tips with overrides